tud-acs/lab1-ci/README.md

 }

 ```
-Write the main C++ code to set up the OpenCL environment and execute the kernel:
+Then, write the main C++ code to set up the OpenCL environment and execute the kernel.
 ```cpp
 #include <iostream>
 #include <vector>